-After the install is complete,

-ActiveSync will display a Get
+After the install is complete, ActiveSync will display a Get Connected screen.

-Connected screen.

-If ActiveSync was already installed,
+If ActiveSync was already installed, FieldGenius 2008 v3.2.0

 you can start it by going to your Start menu | All Programs | Microsoft ActiveSync.
 The Get Connected Wizard should appear.
 If it does not, go to the ActiveSync file menu and select Get Connected.